 But not to worry, as Palomino Island’s sea lion residents do tend to keep their distance and stay on the island.
 While in the water, all the sea lions around us were very friendly and playful.
 There is always some element of risk in just about any activity, but this experience didn’t feel dangerous to us.

-A safety concern for others may simply be treading water and swimming in the cold Pacific.
-There were some currents moving around Palomino Island and some waves too.
-So if you are not a good swimmer, that could pose some problems.
+A safety concern for some may simply be treading water and swimming in the cold Pacific.
+There were some swift currents moving around Palomino Island and some waves too.
+If you are not a good swimmer, that could pose problems.
 Weaker swimmers can still get by in this experience, but should stay closer to the boat.

-Sea lions will still come by the boat too, perhaps just not in the same abundance.
+Sea lions will still come by the boat too.
+You just won’t encounter them in the same abundance.

 Snorkeling with the Sea Lions at Palomino Island Peru

 We had been told that the sea lions would potentially come as close as about 10-15 feet from us.
 And for the first minute or so in the water, that was exactly our experience.
 It was pretty awesome.

 Eventually, some of the more curious sea lions started coming even closer.
 Many were just a few feet away from us.
 Ducking our heads down into the water only exposed dozens more of these playful creatures who have apparently been zooming around beneath our dangling legs this entire time!